somucheffort/chorefeatfix-zx/README.md

 [`google/zx`](https://github.com/google/zx) version of [`chorefeatfix`](https://github.com/redcarti/chorefeatfix), CLI app that will help you to create semantic commit messages

 # What to choose? `zx` or original version?
 Practically, they both are identical, but `zx` version is much better.
-You nay use any version.
+You may use any version.

 # Installing